Contents

 Corporate bonds

 Corporate bonds come from companies.
-They may be financial companies such as banks and finance companies.
-Or they are non-financial companies such as mining companies and manufacturing companies.
+These companies may be financial companies.
+Examples include banks and finance companies.
+They may also be non-financial companies, such as mining and manufacturing companies.

-Companies issue bonds for several purposes, for example, to finance capital investments such as building a new factory or buying production machinery.
-Or they use the funds obtained for working capital purposes.
+Companies issue bonds for several purposes.
+They finance capital investments, such as building a new factory or buying production machinery.
+They may also use the funds obtained for working capital purposes.

-In addition, several companies also issue bonds to refinance maturing bonds.
-Or, they take advantage of the lower interest rate environment to replace expensive bonds with cheaper ones.
+In addition, several companies issue bonds to refinance maturing bonds.
+They also use the lower interest rate environment to replace expensive bonds with cheaper ones.

 Issuing bonds is an alternative to raising funds other than issuing shares.
 Some companies may only issue stocks or bonds.
 However, others may issue both stocks and bonds at the same time.
 Thus, their shares are listed on the stock exchange, and their bonds are traded on the bond market.

-Unlike stocks, bonds increase a company’s leverage because it is a liability.
-Therefore, companies must continue paying coupons and principal, even when not generating revenue.
+Unlike stocks, bonds increase a company’s leverage because they are liabilities.
+Hence, companies must continue paying coupons and principal, even when not generating revenue.
 The higher the leverage, the higher the risk of default.
-Higher leverage indicates debt burden relative to the resulting cash inflows.
+Higher leverage indicates a debt burden relative to the resulting cash inflows.

 Higher leverage limits a company’s capacity to borrow.
-They may find it challenging to borrow more because of the higher default risk.
-And if they could, investors would demand high-interest rates to compensate for the risk.
+Because of the higher default risk, they may find it challenging to borrow more.
+Investors would demand high interest rates to compensate for the risk if they could.

 Corporate bonds are usually considered riskier than government bonds.
-Corporate income is considered more uncertain than tax revenue by the government.
+The government considers corporate income more uncertain than tax revenue.
 Therefore, they generally have lower ratings, except for certain cases.
 In addition, they offer higher returns because they are riskier.